About Baruntse Expedition

 Oxygen and Medical:

-We carry top-quality oxygen as well as oxygen mask and regulator for medical emergencies, ensuring our Team members' absolute safety.
+We carry top-quality oxygen, oxygen masks, and regulators for medical emergencies, ensuring our Team members' absolute safety.
 We also have a comprehensive first aid kit throughout the expedition.
-Our Guides are certified in providing first aid treatment for the needy ones at high altitudes as well.
+Our guides are also certified in providing first aid treatment for the needy at high altitudes.

 Personal Gears:

-There will be a detailed Trip Briefing and Gear Checking Session in Kathmandu before your departure for Baruntse Expedition.
-Plenty of shops supply a complete range of excellent quality Trekking / Climbing equipment for renting and buying purposes as well.
+In Kathmandu, you will attend a detailed Trip Briefing and Gear-Checking Session before your departure for the Baruntse Expedition.
+Plenty of shops supply a complete range of excellent-quality Trekking / Climbing equipment for renting and buying.

-We are preparing for our October 2023 dates and groups for Baruntse Expedition.
+We are preparing for our Autumn 2025 dates and groups for the Baruntse Expedition.